The Capitals are alone in first place after an impressive 4-2 victory at Carolina

 Carolina had a strong final period.
 Jesperi Kotkaniemi’s goal from the slot with 13:38 left cut Washington’s lead in half, and Nino Niederreiter scored on a point-blank shot from the slot to tie it with 6:28 to go.

 Washington then got a five-on-three power play for 90 seconds.
 The Capitals couldn’t get it done with the two-man advantage, but they capitalized with Orlov’s goal at five-on-four.
-John Carlson clinched the win with a long range empty-netter with 1:41 left.
-That gave him three points after assisting on Protas’s and Orlov’s goals.
+John Carlson clinched the win with a long-range empty-netter with 1:41 left.
+That gave him three points after he assisted on Protas’s and Orlov’s goals.

 Up next for Washington is another test: a visit to Atlantic Division power Florida on Tuesday.